shaolaizheyitao/MQTT/servers.md

 [JoramMQ](http://mqtt.jorammq.com) is an offering by ScalAgent providing a message broker that fully supports MQTT 3.1, JMS 2.0, and AMQP 1.0.
 Interoperability between these standards is ensured by the message broker.
 MQTT can be used over TCP/IP, TLS (SSL), WebSocket, and secure WebSocket.
 JoramMQ is particularly appropriate for applications that need to scale with the number of MQTT clients while allowing the publishers to reliably transmit a large volume of messages with a low latency.

+## Litmus Automation Loop

+[ Loop](http://litmusautomation.com ) is a cloud based MQTT broker with scalability, high availability and security at core.
+Loop provides full MQTT 3.1 support and JMS connectivity.
+It can handle extremely large numbers of connected clients.
+On the other side it can be connected to any ERP, CRM and enterprise architecture with ESB or NoSQL databases for blazing fast data storage.

 ## MQTTnet
 [MQTTnet](https://github.com/chkr1011/MQTTnet/) is a .NET library for MQTT based communication.
 It provides a MQTT client and a MQTT server (broker).